 This fleeting glimpse has generated plenty of excitement, but it’s also reignited one of comic book fandoms’ most passionate debates, as comic book fans passionately advocate on behalf of their current cross-media Caped Crusader of choice.
 As you’d expect, names like Adam West, Michael Keaton, Christian Bale and Ben Affleck have all been thrown into the mix…along with another, less recognisable contender: Kevin Conroy.

 If Conroy has you drawing a mental blank, it’s because he’s primarily a voice actor best known for portraying Bruce Wayne (and his pointy-eared alter-ego) in Batman: The Animated Series, which turns 28 this month.
 Yet Conroy still consistently beats out Hollywood A-listers on “Best Batman of all time” lists – largely because his performance anchors arguably the most satisfying comic book adaptation ever committed to the screen.

-That’s a big claim, but when you tally up the sheer number of brilliant creative choices the show’s architects Bruce Timm, Eric Radomski, Paul Dini and Mitch Brian made when determining how to translate the Batman mythos to another medium, it’s one that’s pretty easy to defend, too.
+Before you scoff at the idea that children’s cartoon could deserve such lofty praise, tally up the sheer number of brilliant creative choices the show’s architects Bruce Timm, Eric Radomski, Paul Dini and Mitch Brian made when determining how to translate the Batman mythos to another medium, and pretty soon you’ll agree.
 However, the team behind Batman: The Animated Series did more than just perfectly capture the essence of this beloved, decades-old pop culture icon – nothing to sneeze at, on its own – they shattered preconceived notions of what kids’ entertainment was capable of at the same time.